AmaniEzz/Travel-Agency-API/README.md

-# Flight booking API using Node and TypeScript
+# Flight booking REST API using Node.js and TypeScript Build on top of Amadeus API

 ## Running the code